-These braces come in two forms which we will describe below.
+These self-ligating braces come in two forms which we will describe below.

 Passive Self-Ligating Braces

-In this case, the types of braces use an archwire of smaller size that maximizes the spaces between the brackets.
+In this case, these types of braces use an archwire of smaller size that maximizes the spaces between the brackets.
 As a result, they are less intrusive and allow more freedom in tooth movement.

 Researchers reported significant reductions in the sliding frictional forces after placing passive brackets on maxillary posterior teeth.
 Results were more pronounced after using nickel-titanium and beta-titanium wires .

 These special clips use a thick archwire and can deliver a higher amount of pressure.
 They use a sliding spring clip that applies a direct force on the teeth.
 Active brackets also result in higher frictional forces.
 According to research, active braces are more effective for the treatment of teeth alignment .

 Traditionally, metal braces are the most common option, but ceramic is another popular choice.
 In many cases, the patient feels more comfortable with less noticeable braces.
 The advantage of ceramic is it is tooth-colored and blends more effectively with the surrounding teeth.
 Ceramic braces are mostly used on the upper front teeth area.

 The choice of material is a lifestyle decision for a patient.
 However, ceramic braces have a few disadvantages as well.
 They are more expensive than metal braces, and because ceramic is brittle, they do not last as long.